-- 91 Because the proposed end use is housing it is not likely to generate excessive noise.
-However the construction of this phase alone is anticipated to last up to 75 weeks.
-This can lead to considerable disruption at adjacent residential receptors if not properly managed. - This application is supported by a Construction Environmental Management Plan (CEMP), which addresses issues of noise in a general way.
-The CEMP specifies that times of construction work will be to Monday to Friday 07.00 to 17.00 and Saturday 08.00 to 13.00.
+- As a result of the proposed end use being residential, it is not likely to generate excessive noise.
+However the construction of this phase of the entire site is expected to last a number of years.
+This can lead to considerable disruption at adjacent residential receptors if not properly managed. - This application is supported by an updated Construction Environmental Management Plan (CEMP), which addresses issues of noise in a general way.
+The CEMP specifies that times of construction work will be Monday to Friday 07.00 to 17.00 and Saturday 08.00 to 13.00.
 This is within the Councils recommended construction times of Monday to Friday 07.00 to 19.00 and Saturday 08.00 to 13.00.